Pickleback

 Review:

-Now, we do like a juicy wally (gherkin) with our cod'n'chips but necking the brine in which they are packed is another thing.
-Our American cousins have some strange habits - drive on the right, carry the ball when playing football and bowl underarm.
-So these eccentricities should be remembered when I tell you that the drinking of cucumber brine as part of this drink is popular in New York City.
+Now, we do like a juicy wally (gherkin) with our cod 'n' chips, but necking the brine in which they are packed is another thing.
+Our American cousins have some strange habits-driving on the right, carrying the ball when playing football, and bowling underarm.
+So these eccentricities should be remembered when I tell you that the drinking of pickle brine, as one-half of a Pickleback is popular in New York City.

 View readers' comments